-In December 2020, the Company's wholly-owned subsidiary, Minera de Cordilleras S. de R.L. de C.V., entered into an agreement with Triturados del Guadiana, S.A. de C.V. ("Trigusa"), whereby Trigusa will carry out mining activities at the Rodeo Property.
-Per the terms of the mining agreement, Trigusa will provide services for the 27-month period beginning in December 2020 and ending March 31, 2023, with the potential for an extension of time upon mutual agreement of both parties.
-The Company has determined that the mining agreement contains an embedded lease, relating to the mining equipment provided by Trigusa, per the guidance of ASU 2016-02 and Topic 842.
+In December 2020, the Company's wholly owned subsidiary, Minera de Cordilleras S. de R.L. de C.V., entered into an agreement with Triturados del Guadiana, S.A. de C.V. ("Trigusa"), whereby Trigusa has carried out mining activities at the Rodeo Property.
+Per the terms of the mining agreement, Trigusa provided services for the 27-month period beginning in December 2020 and ending on March 31, 2023.
+The Company determined that the mining agreement contained an embedded lease, relating to the mining equipment provided by Trigusa, per the guidance of ASU 2016-02 and Topic 842.
 The Company did not elect the practical expedient permitting the combination of lease and non-lease components of the mining agreement.
-The Company recorded a right of use asset and a lease liability of approximately \$420,000 based on the net present value of the future lease payments discounted at 7.0%, which represents the Company's incremental borrowing rate.
+The Company recorded a right of use asset and a lease liability of approximately \$420,000 based on the net present value of the future lease payments discounted at 7.0%, which represented the Company's incremental borrowing rate at that time.
+In March 2023, the mining agreement with Trigusa was extended to July 31, 2023.
+On May 1, 2023, the Company provided Trigusa with a notice of contract termination, subject to a 15-day notice period.
+Trigusa agreed to continue to provide loading services for low grade material.
+On August 16, 2023, Trigusa stopped hauling material to Plant 2 and demobilized their equipment.

-The lease liabilities noted above have been included in "Other liabilities", short term and long term (see Note 13), in the Company's Consolidated Balance Sheets at December 31, 2022 and 2021.
+Operating lease liabilities are included in "Other liabilities," short term and long term (see Note 13), in the Company's Consolidated Balance Sheets at December 31, 2023 and 2022.